ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Holidays

-We offer the following days as paid holidays to enjoy time with family and friends:
+Each year, we offer the following 9 days as paid holidays to enjoy time with family and friends.
+If the holiday falls on a Saturday, we'll be closed on the preceding Friday.
+If the holiday falls on a Sunday, we'll be closed on the following Monday.

+These 9 holidays include two "floating" days to be used anytime between Christmas Eve (December 24) and New Year's Eve (December 31).

-* New Year’s Eve
+* New Year’s Day
 * Memorial Day
 * Independence Day
 * Labor Day
 * Thanksgiving Day
 * Day after Thanksgiving Day
-* Christmas Eve
 * Christmas
-* New Year’s Day
+* Floating Holiday #1
+* Floating Holiday #2

 ## Paid Time Off (PTO)